 The Bodhisatta was once a tree fairy.
 A high-class prostitute fell in love with a thief about to be executed and she had an innocent man killed in his place so the thief could become her husband.
 Eventually the thief tired of her and decided to rob and kill her.
 But when she heard this, she killed him first.
 The Bodhisatta noted that sometimes women can act wisely.

 The Bodhisatta was once a king.
 His park-keeper accidentally killed a private Buddha (those who reach enlightenment on their own and do not teach the path to others) who the king supported, so he fled in fear of retribution.
-Each year the park-keeper checked what the king thought of him, but the king, not wanting to act in anger, did not answer until the third year when he agreed to let the park-keeper return.
+Not wanting to act in anger, the king waited three years to decide the park-keeper’s fate, and then did not punish him because it was an accident.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547